 Well, not quite his.
-There remained the pesky details.
-Things like contracts, title searches, all the things that Terence had spent his life avoiding.
+There remained those devilish details: contracts, title searches, all the things that Terence had spent his life avoiding.
 These things took time, and this time, they would take until the end of the week.
 Terence smiled.
-It was a short time really, made possible by a cash sale, with the papers largely in order from a sale set to close two weeks ago, that had fallen through; more evidence he was on the right track.
+It was a short time really, made possible by a cash sale, with the papers largely in order from a sale set to close two weeks ago that had fallen through— more good luck, and more evidence he was on the right track.

 Terence found himself with time on his hands.
-Having spent the night at a hostel, he returned to his shop-to-be the next morning for some on-the-job training.
-The retiring owner, Bill, was only too happy to oblige.
+Having spent the night at a hostel, next morning he returned to his shop-to-be for some on-the-job training.
+Bill, The retiring owner, was only too happy to oblige.
 Discovering Terence was new in town, Bill even went so far as to offer him the use of the guest bedroom in the apartment.
 It took Terence only a moment to move in.

-With the situation at the store on track, and living arrangements sorted, Terence decided to fill the remaining time by doing some poking around.
+With the situation at the shop on track, and living arrangements sorted, Terence decided to fill the remaining time poking around.
 He discovered there was no telephone listing for the Chocolate Factory.
 That didn't surprise him.
 Willy had always expected people to make an effort.
-He called the Business Council and wasn't surprised to discover they did have a listing.
-He called the number, but neither person or machine picked up.
+He called the Business Council and wasn't surprised to discover they had a listing.
+He called the number, but it went unanswered.
 Well, if it were easy, everyone would do it.
 Terence shrugged, and let it slide.

 Further investigation revealed that the Factory had a web site, which included an email contact option.
 Willy might be out of sight, but he wasn't necessarily out of touch.
 Terence availed himself of the option and sent an email detailing his arrival, his plans, and sending his regards.
 He hit the send button and sat back, deciding that was enough poking in that direction.

 The week passed quickly, with the papers signed on schedule.
-Bill's wife had gone on ahead with nearly all the furniture to set up their retirement home, so, in no time at all, Bill had his few remaining belongings packed, and was ready to go.
-With a wave, he set off to join her.
-Terence answered the wave with one of his own, and watched Bill go.
+Bill's wife had gone on ahead—with nearly all the furniture—to set up their retirement home, so in no time at all, Bill had his few remaining belongings packed and was ready to go.
+With a jaunty wave, he set off to join her.
+Terence answered with one of his own, and watched Bill go.
 Turning back to the shop, he glanced up at the Chocolate Factory.
-The smoke curled silently toward the heavens.
+Heedless, its smoke curled silently toward the heavens.

-On Saturday, curiosity was beginning to get the better of him, and Terence decided to pay a visit to Dr. Wonka.
-It would be stretching the truth to say Terence was looking forward to the visit.
-He remembered Dr. Wonka as a very dour fellow, kind of scary, really.
-But he had been a child then, seeing things through a child's eyes.
+By Saturday, with only silence from The Chocolate Factory, curiosity was beginning to get the better of him.
+Terence decided to pay a visit on Dr. Wonka.
+It would be stretching the truth to say Terence was looking forward to the visit: he remembered Dr. Wonka as a dour fellow— kind of scary, really.
+But he had been a child then, seeing things the way a child would.
 As an adult, he felt sure his impression of Dr. Wonka wouldn't be the same, and the visit might prove helpful.

-Crossing the street, Terence walked over to the house the woman had pointed out and knocked on that door.
+Thanking her for her trouble, Terence crossed the street and knocked on the indicated door.
 An elderly gentleman answered.
 When he heard Terence was curious about the lot, he invited him in.
 "Strangest thing it was," the gentleman said when they were both settled with mugs of tea.
 "There it was, and then, in the blink of an eye, there it wasn't."

 "Was there a fire?" asked Terence.

-"No, nothing like that at all.
+"No, nothing at all like that.
 It was just gone, as I said.
 I can't tell you how they did it, I was at work.
-The house was there in the morning and it was gone in the evening."
+The house was there in the morning, and come evening, it was gone."

 Terence didn't know what to say, but it didn't matter because the gentleman kept right on talking.

 "When did this happen?"
 Terence asked.
-The old gentleman told him, and Terence realized it must have been just a few weeks after he and his mother had made the next of their many moves, in late November, all those years ago.
-Come to think of it, Terence remembered, Willy had discovered candy that Halloween.
+The old gentleman told him, and Terence realized it must have been only a few weeks after he and his mother had made the next of their many moves, all those years ago.
+Maybe a month or two.
+Not much longer.
+Come to think of it, Terence remembered Willy had only discovered what candy tasted like on All Hallows' Day that year.
 "What happened to the boy?" he asked.

 "I don't know what happened to him then," came the reply.
 "He disappeared.
 I don't know where he went or what he did.
 He was gone for years.
 But he's back now."